-Rising action reflected through concrete detail, gesture and setting

 We get a single descriptor (Italian) for our last restaurant before launching into the father’s action.
 Whereas he’s shouted at the wait staff before, the difference this time is he’s doing it in Italian.
 This exchange has its own microcosm of rising action: the father shouts in Italian, an action to which the waiter responds by saying he does not speak Italian, an action to which the father responds by saying of course he does: the exchange escalates to the point that the father reveals his inherently racist beliefs (i.e., if you work in an Italian restaurant you must be Italian).
 Each restaurant, presumably with its accompanying drink(s), reveals another, even bigger reason the narrator probably should not see his father again.
 The father has gone from merely rude to morally repugnant to classist to racist in the course of a single story/afternoon.

 To sum up: The conflict is that he’s going to see his father.
 The crisis is his learning that his father is a jerk.
-The resolution is our assumption that he will not see his father again, and that when the narrator says “the last time” in the last line, he means it in a more final sense than he did in the first line.
+The resolution is constituted by the reversal that while he seems excited by the prospect of his inherent similarities to his father at the beginning when he’s anticipating their meeting, by the end the prospect of this similarity seems mildly horrifying.
+We assume that he will not see his father again, that when the narrator says “the last time” in the last line, he means it in a more final sense than he did in the first line—our expanded understanding of this phrase by the end is another reversal.